hoverflies

 .
 Photos 27-8-2012, 3-9-2012.

 Cheilosia pagana..
 Cheilosia pagana.
 Cheilosia pagana.
 Cheilosia pagana.
-Cheilosia pagana Cheilosia pagana.
+Cheilosia pagana Parsley Blacklet (Cheilosia pagana).
 Genus: Cheilosia.
 Family hoverflies (Syrphidae).

 The female is easily recognized because of the large orange third antennal segment.
 The male is less easy to recognize.
 In spring the male is often larger and lighter in colour than in summer.